agileproducts/product-copilot/log/log.md

  I wasn't totally happy with the story map.
 I've renamed it to story-map-first-attempt.svg I've added a critique in a markdown file.
 Please read that and tell me your thoughts

+Has anyone else been an influential thinker on user stories since this?

+ ● Some influential voices on user stories and product work since Patton (2014):

+   Gojko Adzic - "Impact Mapping" and "Specification by Example" - focuses on connecting stories to business outcomes and using concrete examples as acceptance criteria.
+Very aligned with your preference for clear definition and testability.

+   Teresa Torres - "Continuous Discovery Habits" (2021) - emphasizes opportunity solution trees and connecting stories to user outcomes through ongoing discovery.
+Less about story format, more about ensuring you're solving the right problems.

+   Marty Cagan - "Inspired" / "Empowered" - advocates for outcome-based product teams over feature factories.
+Questions whether detailed user stories are even necessary if teams focus on problems to solve rather than features to build.

+   Kent Beck / Extreme Programming community - "Vertical slicing" techniques that emphasize thin end-to-end functionality over horizontal layers, closely related to steel threads.

+   Shape Up (Basecamp/37signals) - Jason Fried and DHH's approach uses "pitches" and "scopes" instead of user stories, focusing on appetite (time budget) rather than estimation.

+   #NoEstimates movement - Vasco Duarte and others questioning whether estimation adds value at all, focusing instead on breaking work small and measuring flow.

+   Are any of these approaches familiar to you, or influencing your thinking on Bitcoin Sniper?

+ > Elaborate on Adzic a little

+ ● Gojko Adzic's key contributions:

+   Specification by Example (2011): The core idea is using concrete examples to specify requirements, rather than abstract descriptions.
+These examples become both documentation and automated tests.
+Very much aligns with BDD's Given/When/Then format and your emphasis on testable stories with clear definition.

+   Impact Mapping (2012): A strategic planning technique that connects features to business goals.
+The hierarchy is: Goal → Actor → Impact → Deliverable.
+Forces you to ask
+   "why are we building this?" before "what should we build?"
+Helps avoid building features that don't serve the actual objective.

+   Three Amigos: Adzic popularized the practice of business/dev/test collaborating on examples before implementation.
+This addresses your point about "negotiable" gone wrong - conversation happens at the right time with the right people, producing clear specifications.

+   Example Mapping: A workshop technique using colored cards to identify rules, examples, and questions.
+Helps teams discover edge cases and gaps before coding.

+   For Bitcoin Sniper, this might look like:

+     - Impact Map: Goal (validate dip-buying hypothesis) → Actor (you) → Impact (act on opportunities quickly) → Deliverable (SMS alerts)
+     - Examples: "When price is $89k and 14d mean is $94k (σ=$4k), then z-score is -1.25, then send alert"

+   Does this specification-by-example approach fit your "ready for dev" definition?